 Vascular surgeon, Dr. Rizwan Bukhari opened North Texas Vascular Center to provide the highest quality vascular care in a kind, compassionate, caring environment for patients and for staff.
 We are committed to improving the health and lives of our patients and their families.
 We strive to achieve our mission with the highest degree of character and ethics.
 As a plant based physician, he advocates for a whole food plant based diet and lifestyle modifications for optimal health.

 Rizwan H, Bukhari, M.D., F.A.C.S., known to his patients as Dr. Riz, is a vascular surgeon in the Dallas area and has been in practice for over twenty years.
-He is the owner of North Texas Vascular Center where he offers diagnostic services and minimally invasive outpatient procedures largely related to amputation prevention and limb salvage.
+He is the North Texas Vascular Center owner, where he offers diagnostic services and minimally invasive outpatient procedures largely related to amputation prevention and limb salvage.

-As a board certified vascular surgeon, Dr. Bukhari treats a variety of vascular issues including aneurysms, carotid artery stenosis, lower extremity arterial blockages, gangrene, dialysis access grafts and varicose veins.
+As a board-certified vascular surgeon, Dr. Bukhari treats various vascular issues, including aneurysms, carotid artery stenosis, lower extremity arterial blockages, gangrene, dialysis access grafts, and varicose veins.
 He has a specific interest in minimally invasive procedures such as atherectomy, angioplasty, and stenting for limb salvage and amputation prevention.